Pressure gaps, geometric potentials, and nonpositively curved manifolds: Sufficient criteria for the pressure gap

-\begin{proof} Each condition listed above can easily be verified as follows.
-The specification property (1) is already established in \cite{burns2018unique} for the geodesic flow $\{f_{t}\}$ over rank 1 nonpositively curved manifold.
-With $\Pi_{t,R}$ defined as in \eqref{eq: Pi} via the Fermi coordinates, (3a) is immediate as we have already proved Lemma \ref{lem: angle_lower_bdd_reg} and \ref{lem: preserving E} for such $\Pi_{t,R}$.
+\begin{proof}[Proof of Theorem \ref{Main-result}] Each condition listed above can be verified as follows.
+By design, we know $h_{\mathrm{top}}(\mathcal{F}|_{\Sing})=0$.
+The specification property (2) is already established in \cite{burns2018unique} for the geodesic flow $\{f_{t}\}$ over rank 1 nonpositively curved manifold.
+With $\Pi_{t,R}$ defined as in \eqref{eq: Pi} via the Fermi coordinates, (3a) is immediate as we have already proved Lemma \ref{lem: angle_lower_bdd_reg}.
 For (3b), we can take $L$ to be $(Q/\ep)^{m/2}$ where $Q$ is the constant from Proposition \ref{prop: estm_x_psi} and \ref{prop: estm_x_psi_GW}.
-Lastly, since $\int_{0}^{t}\vp(f_{\tau}v)d\tau=0$ for any $v\in\Sing$ and $t>0$, (3c) follows from Corollary \ref{cor: bowen_ball_int_esti}.
-Hence, $\vp$ has the pressure gap by the above proposition. \end{proof} \begin{proof}[Proof of Proposition \ref{prop: abstract pressure gap}] The proof is almost identical to that of \cite[Theorem B]{burns2018unique}, so we will only provide a brief sketch here.
+Lastly, (4) follows from Proposition \ref{prop: bowen_ball_int_esti}.
+Hence, $\vp$ has the pressure gap by the above proposition. \end{proof}

+We note that the proof of Proposition \ref{prop: abstract pressure gap} draws inspiration from \cite[Theorem B]{burns2018unique}.
+However, leveraging the singular set’s zero entropy property, Peres’ Lemma allows us to circumvent several technicalities and arrive at a more straightforward proof than that presented in \cite{burns2018unique}.
+See Remark \ref{rem: difference} for more details. \begin{thm} \cite[Lemma 2]{Peres88} Let $\mathcal{F}=\{f_{t}\}$ be a continuous flow on a compact space $X$, and $\mu$ be an $\mathcal{F}-$invariant probability measure.
+Then for every continuous potential $\vp:X\to\mathbb{R}$ there exists some $v\in X$